Gary Hart 1988 presidential campaign: Background

 Gary Hart was the national campaign director for George McGovern's 1972 presidential campaign.
-Hart, a Democrat represented Colorado in the Senate from 1975 to 1987.
+Hart, a Democrat represented Colorado in the U.S. Senate from 1975 to 1987.
 He ran for president in 1984, losing the Democratic nomination to Walter Mondale.
 Hart won 26 states compared to Mondale's 19, but Mondale gained more delegates.

 Campaign

 Hart announced his campaign in 1987.
 He wanted to reduce America's dependence on oil and defuse the country's escalating military situation in the Persian Gulf.
 The Altantic later wrote that "[in] early 1987, the Hart campaign had an air of likelihood if not inevitability that is difficult to imagine in retrospect.
 After Mondale's landslide defeat by Ronald Reagan in 1984, Hart had become the heir apparent and best hope to lead the [Democratic Party] back to the White House."
-After New York Governor Mario Cuomo announced that he was not running for president, Hart became the most favored presidential candidate in many national polls, beating the likely successor to Reagan, George H.W.
-Bush.
+After New York Governor Mario Cuomo announced that he was not running for president, Hart became the most favored presidential candidate in many national polls, beating the likely successor to Reagan, George H. W. Bush.
 However, by spring 1987, Hart was under accusations by reporters of being dishonest.
 Gail Sheehy, a Vanity Fair reporter who covered both of Hart's presidential campaigns, wrote that he frequently lied about even innocuous subjects, such as whether he played varsity sports in high school.